RobertArtigas/DumpLoad/README.md

 IF you want me to continue improving this code generator, THEN send me an e-mail that you are using it.
  It might be useful to include your use case scenario and a description of why you want this improvement and how it helps the business you are involved in working.

-# DumpLoad (Backup Code Generator)
+# DumpLoad: Backup Code Generator (Generador código de reserva)

-The EXTENSION **DUMPLOAD** template will take all your ISAM tables and EXPORT them as CSV comma delimited files.
+]The EXTENSION **DUMPLOAD** template will take all your ISAM tables and EXPORT them as CSV comma delimited files.
  This template will also IMPORT them and restore your table with previous data.
 This will give you and additional way of saving data for backup and restore purposes in a TEXT like format.